AbdulMoeezBaig/CSharp/README.md

 5. Data Types (char, string, int, float, double, decimal, bool ), append at end (0.0012312F) F or f for float, M or m for Decimal

 ### Coding Style
 1. Variables should use camel case i.e. thisIsCamelCase
+2. Starting with underscore (_VariableName) is for a special purpose

 ### List of Commands / Methods